Sound card: Integrated sound on other platforms

-Various non-IBM PC compatible computers, such as early home computers like the Commodore 64 (1982) (and by extension Commodore 128 in 1985) and Amiga (1985), NEC's PC-88, and PC-98, Fujitsu's FM-7 and FM Towns, Sharp's X1 and X68000, Acorn's BBC Micro, Electron and Archimedes, Atari's 8-bit home computers, ST and Falcon, Amstrad's CPC, later revisions of Sinclair's ZX Spectrum, the MSX, Apple's Macintosh and IIGS, and workstations from manufacturers like Sun, Silicon Graphics and NeXT have had their own motherboard-integrated sound devices.
-In some cases, most notably in those of the Macintosh, IIGS, Amiga, C64, PC-98, SGI Indigo, X68000, MSX, Falcon, Archimedes, FM-7 and FM Towns, they provide very advanced capabilities (as of the time of manufacture), in others they are only minimal capabilities.
+Many home computers have their own motherboard-integrated sound devices: Commodore 64, Amiga, PC-88, FM-7, FM Towns, Sharp X1, X68000, BBC Micro, Electron, Archimedes, Atari 8-bit computers, Atari ST, Atari Falcon, Amstrad CPC, later revisions of the ZX Spectrum, MSX, Mac, and Apple IIGS.
+Workstations from Sun, Silicon Graphics and NeXT do as well.
+In some cases, most notably in those of the Macintosh, IIGS, Amiga, C64, SGI Indigo, X68000, MSX, Falcon, Archimedes, FM-7 and FM Towns, they provide very advanced capabilities (as of the time of manufacture), in others they are only minimal capabilities.
 Some of these platforms have also had sound cards designed for their bus architectures that cannot be used in a standard PC.

-Several Japanese computer platforms, including the PC-88, PC-98, MSX, X1, X68000, FM Towns and FM-7, featured built-in FM synthesis sound from Yamaha by the mid-1980s.
+Several Japanese computer platforms, including the MSX, X1, X68000, FM Towns and FM-7, have built-in FM synthesis sound from Yamaha by the mid-1980s.
 By 1989, the FM Towns computer platform featured built-in PCM sample-based sound and supported the CD-ROM format.

-The custom sound chip on Amiga, named Paula, had four digital sound channels (2 for the left speaker and 2 for the right) with 8-bit resolution for each channel and a 6-bit volume control per channel.
+The custom sound chip on Amiga, named Paula, has four digital sound channels (2 for the left speaker and 2 for the right) with 8-bit resolution for each channel and a 6-bit volume control per channel.
 Sound playback on Amiga was done by reading directly from the chip RAM without using the main CPU.

-Most arcade games have integrated sound chips, the most popular being the Yamaha OPL chip for music coupled with a variety of DACs for sampled audio and sound effects.
+Most arcade video games have integrated sound chips.
+In the 1980s it was common to have a separate microprocessor for handling communication with the sound chip.